nwtime/ntpwww/content/en/documentation/4.2.8-series/ntp.conf.md

 : All packets sent to and received from the server or peer are to include authentication fields encrypted using the autokey scheme described in [Autokey Public-Key Authentication](/documentation/4.2.8-series/autokey/).

 <code>**burst**</code>
-: When the server is reachable, send a burst of eight packets instead of the usual one.
-The packet spacing is normally 2 s; however, the spacing between the first and second packets can be changed with the `calldelay` command to allow additional time for a modem or ISDN call to complete.
+: When the server is reachable, send a burst of six packets instead of the usual one.
+The packet spacing is 2 s.
 This is designed to improve timekeeping quality with the `server` command and s addresses.

 <code>**iburst**</code>
 : When the server is unreachable, send a burst of eight packets instead of the usual one.
-The packet spacing is normally 2 s; however, the spacing between the first two packets can be changed with the `calldelay` command to allow additional time for a modem or ISDN call to complete.
+The packet spacing is 2 s.
 This is designed to speed the initial synchronization acquisition with the `server` command and s addresses and when [`ntpd`](/documentation/4.2.8-series/ntpd/) is started with the `-q` option.

 <code>**key _key_**</code>
 : All packets sent to and received from the server or peer are to include authentication fields encrypted using the specified `key` identifier with values from 1 to 65535, inclusive.
 The default is to include no encryption field.